+- G. Fixed asset services:

+- 1. Management, development, sale or lease of fixed assets, foreclosures and repossessions; and

+- 2. Sale, lease or servicing of computer hardware or software.

+- H. Insurance brokerage or agency:

 - 1. Agency for sale of insurance;

 - 2. Provision of vehicle warranty programs; and

-- 3. Provision of group purchasing programs.
+- Provision of group purchasing programs.

-I. Leasing:
+- I. Leasing:

 - 1. Personal property; and

 - 2. Real estate leasing of excess CUSO property.

 - J. Loan support services:

-- Debt collection services;
+- 1. Debt collection services;

 - 2. Loan processing, servicing and sales; and

 - Sale of repossessed collateral.

 - K. Record retention, security and disaster recovery services:

 - 1. Alarm-monitoring and other security services;

 - Disaster recovery services;

-- Microfilm, microfiche, optical and electronic imaging, CD-ROM data storage and retrieval services;
+- 3. Microfilm, microfiche, optical and electronic imaging, CD-ROM data storage and retrieval services;

 - 4. Provision of forms and supplies; and

 - 5. Record retention and storage.

 - L. Securities brokerage services:

 - M. Shared credit union branch (service center) operations:

 - N. Student loan originations:

 - O. Travel agency services:

 - P. Trust and trust-related services:

 - 1. Acting as administrator for prepaid legal service plans;

-- Acting as trustee, guardian, conservator, estate administrator, or in any other fiduciary capacity; and
+- 2. Acting as trustee, guardian, conservator, estate administrator, or in any other fiduciary capacity; and

-- 3. Trust services.
+- Trust services.

 - Q. Real estate brokerage services:

-- R. CUSO investments in non-CUSO service providers: In connection with providing a permissible service, a CUSO may invest in a non-CUSO service provider.
+R. CUSO investments in non-CUSO service providers: In connection with providing a permissible service, a CUSO may invest in a non-CUSO service provider.
 The amount of the CUSO's investment is limited to the amount necessary to participate in the service provider, or a greater amount if necessary to receive a reduced price for goods and services.